CE Marking for Electronic Products: Requirements, Design and Certification

 CE compliance has a direct impact on product design.
 From the outset, designers must consider:

-These requirements influence the schematic design, PCB layout and mechanical integration.
+These requirements influence the schematic design, PCB layout, and mechanical integration.
 Addressing them early reduces the risk of test failures and speeds up certification.
+Moreover, a well-planned design can result in a more reliable product with better market performance.

 Conformity assessment and technical documentation